Arts Undergraduate Research Scholarship Application Instructions

 By federal law, no student can be awarded aid in an amount which exceeds the estimated cost of education as established by the Office of Student Financial Aid.
 Therefore, for example, if you are already receiving a complete financial aid package, the research scholarship will substitute for some portion of that aid with no net increase of funds to you.
 An exception to this rule is allowable only for items legitimately listed on the budget, the amount of which can be awarded to you regardless of other aid.
 Applicants should list all expenses associated with the project, since such costs represent a financial commitment to the research, and it is that commitment which justifies additional assistance to students currently receiving other scholarships and/or loans.
 (Lost income and tuition/fees are not expenses that can be included in the budget.)

 Recipients generally must be enrolled as full-time students (12 credit hours) during the semester in which they receive scholarship funding.
 Recipients must also be in compliance with the Satisfactory Progress Policy of the Office of Student Financial Aid.
-Students applying for Graduation with Distinction in their major should do so through the ASC Honors Office.

 Method of Selection